-Solid Harmony is a young people’s vocal collective based at NewVIc and directed by Naveen Arles.
-It was set up in April 2002 and has gone from strength to strength.
-The group has over 40 members aged 14 -18 from across the borough, with a strong senior and alumni membership taking part in NewVIc’s Nrich program.
+Solid Harmony is a young people’s vocal collective based at NewVIc and directed by Naveen Arles and supported by a committee of dedicated associates and volunteers.
+It was set up in April 2002 and has gone from strength to strength, developing pathways for aspiring young leaders.
+The group has over 30 members aged 14 -18 from across the borough, with a strong senior and alumni membership taking part in NewVIc’s Nrich program.
 Solid Harmony rehearse every Monday from 5.15 – 6.45pm and offers a pathway beyond college life, where singers can join a show choir of young professionals that come together for special projects and events as the Solid Harmony Vocal Collective.
 The choir is renowned for singing a wide range of music, including Gospel, R n’ B and Rock, to Folk, World music and Classical.
 Members are encouraged to write and compose for the group, who are often joined by NewVIc musicians to form their very own band.
-For more information go to About us.
+For more information go to About Us.

 It’s so great to see the legacy of this wonderful youth choir in action.
 Alumni Young Artists are now supporting NewYVC at Stratford Circus, running workshops in schools and beginning to gain enough confidence to organise and run local singing groups in the community.
 Two of our alumni members in particular are making great strides.
 Itoya Osagiede, now a professional actor and Mohan Dhar have been helping develop the bass section of Forest Voices choir We now have four basses, thanks them.
 Itoya also ran the trial project at Stratford Library assisted by Mohan Dhar and Abi Asante, funded through Newham’s Community Neighbourhood fund.
 The project was a huge success, with new members joining the fun every week as news spread about the best way to start your weekend!
 Congratulations to Itoya, Abi and Mohan.
 We look forward offering further training to these and other senior members of Solid Harmony, adding further strings to their bows!